- Open all

-We are accepting applications for 2021 because the 2020 appointment cycle is complete.
-Though applying for 2021, note openings may occur on committees or project teams for various reasons throughout the calendar year.
+We are accepting applications for 2024 because the 2023 appointment cycle is complete.
+Though applying for 2024, please note that openings may occur on committees or project teams for various reasons throughout the calendar year.
 When these vacancies arise, your application will be considered.
-If appointed to fill a vacancy, you will be notified immediately following Board approval.
+If appointed to fill a vacancy, you would be notified immediately following Board approval.

 Yes.
-All applicants not appointed to a committee will be notified by the end of the calendar year.
+All applicants not appointed to a committee will be notified in November/December.